livmaresh/3rdGenRandomEncounter/README.md

 ## 3rd Gen Random Encounters

 3rd Gen Random Encounters is a combination of Lua and Python scripting that automates the process of random encounter shiny hunting via either pacing or the Acro Bike.
-This is accomplished by inputting repetitive movements, then template matching for specific images, and finally checking if the SID is less than 8. *Note: Even though Emerald's RNG is broken, this process still works (As opposed to Soft Resetting).*
+This is accomplished by inputting repetitive movements, then template matching for specific images, and finally checking if the SID is less than 8. *Note: Even though Emerald's RNG is broken, this process still works on standard odds since it is executing long term on the same instance.*

 <div style="display: grid">
 <img src="./readme_images/readmeTest.png" style="grid-column: 1">